Amitriptyline

 How long will it take to work?

 Every patient is different.
-You may notice some initial benefit within 2 weeks; however it may take up to 2 months for a full effect.
-Your doctor may need to increase the dose to get the maximum effect.
+You may notice some initial benefit within 2 weeks; however, it may take up to 2 months to notice a full effect.
+Your doctor may need to increase the dose to get the maximum impact.

 Amitriptyline does not work for everyone.
-If you do not feel any improvement in your pain, do not suddenly stop taking the tablets but speak to your doctor.
+If you do not feel any improvement in your pain, do not suddenly stop taking the tablets, but speak to your doctor and they may review the dose or medication.

 Most side effects are mild and it is expected that they tend to go away after a few doses.